If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 With Filestage, you can share large video files up to 20 GB each.
 Your stakeholders can then open them in their browser in seconds to start adding comments or give their approval.

-The total storage for you and your team ranges from 75 GB to unlimited, depending on your plan.
-So whatever you’re working on, there’s plenty of space for all your content.
+The total storage space for you and your team ranges from 75 GB to unlimited, depending on your plan.
+So whatever you’re working on, there’s plenty of free storage space for all your content.

 Password protect your content for private video sharing